livenletdie/practicalMachineLearningProject/README.md

 ## Cleaning the data values

-I inspected the individual values in the training file.
+I inspected the individual values in the training file and plotted the histograms of each column.
 I noticed that some of the cells had value "" or ""#DIV/0!".
 Clearly, these did not look like valid recordings and so I replaced them with NA.

 > Note: Even after replacing the above character values with NA, the R data frame continues to maintain the class of these columns as factors.
 I guess this is because the column type is determined at the time the data is read but not re-evaluated as the values change.
 So I had to manually coerce many of the columms to have type "numeric" using lapply and as.numeric